near/NEPs/specs/Standards/Tokens/FungibleToken.md

 - The DEX contract is `dex`.
 - Charlie's account is `charlie`.
 - Alex's account is `alex`.
-- The precision on both tokens contract is `10^8`.
+- The precision ("decimals" in the metadata standard) on both tokens contract is `10^8`.
 - The amount of 9001 wLTC tokens is Alex wants is `9001 * 10^8` or as a number is `900100000000`.
 - The 80 wBTC tokens is `80 * 10^8` or as a number is `8000000000`.
 - Charlie has 1000000 wLTC tokens which is `1000000 * 10^8` or as a number is `100000000000000`
-- Dex contract already has an open order to sell 80 wBTC tokens by `alex` towards 9001 wLTC.
+- DEX contract already has an open order to sell 80 wBTC tokens by `alex` towards 9001 wLTC.
-- Without Safes implementation, DEX has to act as an escrow and hold funds of both users before it can do an exchange.

 **High-level explanation**

-Let's first setup open order by Alex on DEX.
+Let's first set up an open order by Alex on the DEX.
 It's similar to `Token deposit to a contract` example above.
 - Alex sets an allowance on wBTC to DEX
 - Alex calls deposit on Dex for wBTC.
 - Alex calls DEX to make an new sell order.